Workers’ Compensation Injuries

 - Insufficient training: With changes in the workforce and the need for skilled workers, many employers are not providing sufficient training.
 This leads to any number of work injuries.

-If you have been injured on the job, contact the Morris Law Firm to set up a free review of your case.
+If you have been injured on the job, contact the Morris Law Accident Injury Lawyers to set up a free review of your case.
 We will help you determine if a workers’ comp case is possible, and if not, whether you can file a lawsuit against the employer or a third party.
 We can be reached at (843) 232-0944 or contact us online.